abr/abr.github.io/_team/02-peter-suma.md

 student in computer science at the University of Toronto.

-Peter holds a MASc in Theoretical and Computational Neuroscience at the University of Waterloo supervised by Chris where his thesis topic was "Biologically Plausible Cortical Hierarchical-Classifier Circuit Extensions in Spiking Neurons".
+Peter holds a MASc in Theoretical and Computational Neuroscience from the University of Waterloo which was supervised by Dr. Eliasmith.
+His thesis was on "Biologically Plausible Cortical Hierarchical-Classifier Circuit Extensions in Spiking Neurons".
 Peter holds; an Honours B.Sc. from the University of Toronto; an M.B.A. from the University of Chicago; a P.D.A.M. majoring in Financial